NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 -------------------------------------

-1. You need to give a user the ability to view IP address tracking information stored in your organization’s IPAM server without adding him or her to the IPAM Administrators group.
+1. You need to give a user the ability to view IP address tracking information stored in your organization's IPAM server without adding him or her to the IPAM Administrators group.
 To which of the following IPAM-related security groups could you add this user to grant this privilege?